data-portfolio-projects2/ETL-Pipeline-Project/README.md

 - 📊 **Dashboard-Ready Output**: Prepares data for seamless integration with popular dashboard platforms.
 - 🛠️ **Configurable Pipeline**: Allows for easy configuration of data sources, validation rules, and transformation steps.

-## 🚀 Quick Start

-Open the output files to view the transformed data and invalid records.

-## 📦 Installation

-### Prerequisites
-- Python 3.8+
-- pip

 ## 📁 Project Structure

 ```